 The student organization, METRO THEATER UNDERGROUND can help you to meet other students who are interested in theater and may be working on individual projects.
 THEATER UNDERGROUND will also help you to get the "news" first regarding special trips to theaters around town or other opportunities here at Metropolitan State.
 For more information or to participate in the next meeting of THEATER UNDERGROUND call Gail Smogard 651-659-7156.

-General admission is $10.
-To order your tickets online, please go to www.moundstheatre.org.
-Students are free with ID.
-Keely and Du is produced by Theater Underground and Metropolitan State University's Theater Program which offers the final two years of a theater major for transferring students from MCTC and other Minnesota community colleges.
+Metropolitan State offers the final two years of a theater major for transferring students.
 For more information, contact Gail Smogard at 612-659-7156.
-Persons with disabilities who need a reasonable accommodation to participate in this event should call Disability Services at 651-793-1549 or 651-772-7687(TTY).
+Persons with disabilities who need a reasonable accommodation to participate in this event should Disability Services at 651-793-1549 or 651-772-7687(TTY).

 Theater Program Address: 1501 Hennepin Avenue Minneapolis, MN 55403